Brexit checklist for producers & freight forwarders

 In the event of ‘no deal’, goods traded between Jersey and the EU will be subject to the same requirements as third country goods, including the payment of customs import duty.

-For further information see the JCIS Trader engagement notes.
+For further information see the Trader guidance on the Government of Jersey website

 Identifying the “origin” of products will be necessary for customs purposes of all products when exported to, or imported from EU countries.
 Identify the UK/EU/non-EU content (including all components and raw materials) and whether your goods may qualify as being of UK or EU origin.